 Offer to match donations

 Plan an event that gets your teams together, with the theme of charitable donations and Payroll Giving

 Aim for a Gold Quality Mark, if 10% of your employees sign up

-Basically, Professional Fundraising Organisations (PFOs) are experienced fundraisers which work with companies and charities in promoting Payroll Giving to employees.
+Engage the help of a Professional Fundraising Organisation (experienced fundraisers which work with companies and charities to promote Payroll Giving to employees)

+Once you start, don’t forget to update your staff regularly!
 Whoever your team supports, many charities are only too happy to provide newsletters, case studies and updates on how donations are spent.
 Make sure you circulate these amongst your staff, so they know they really are making a difference.